langmead-lab/vargas/README.md

 #### Buildfile

-The first line of the buildfile lists the individuals included in the graph, where each number represents the column of the individual.
+The first line of the buildfile lists the individuals included in the Graph, where each number represents the column of the individual.
 Each haplotype is its own column.

 Following lines beginning with `##` are comment lines and include information on the configuration used to make the buildfile.